nanikit/BetterSort/README.md

 ## Q&A

+- Q: Just installed, it doesn't sort at all.<br />
+A: After installation there's no play history.
+So play first.

-- Q: Reverse sort not work. <br />
+- Q: Reverse sort not work.<br />
 A: I didn't support it intentionally.
 Currently BetterSongList doesn't remember sort direction of each sorter, it confused me.